An Improved Calibration of the Wavelength Dependence of Metallicity on the Cepheid Leavitt law: Data

 \textbf{Optical ground $V$ and $I$ filters}: in the $V$ and $I$ bands, we adopt the compilation of light curves from \citet{Berdnikov2008} for MW Cepheids.
 In the LMC and SMC, we adopt the OGLE-IV survey from \citet{Soszynski2015}, combined with the Shallow Survey of bright LMC Cepheids by \citet{Ulaczyk2013}.
 For consistency, we select the list of Cepheids from \citet{Macri2015} for the LMC sample.
 We note the lack of a more consistently calibrated, modern set of all-sky optical Cepheid data for the Milky Way sample, making it the most limiting dataset in the following studies. \\

-\textbf{\textit{Gaia} optical $G$, $BP$ and $RP$ filters}: We used the intensity averaged mean magnitudes provided in the \textit{Gaia} DR2 \texttt{"vari\_cepheid"} catalog by \citet{Clementini2019} in the three optical \textit{Gaia} bands, for Milky Way, LMC and SMC Cepheids.
-When the errors on apparent mean magnitudes are smaller than $0.001 \, \rm mag$, we set them to $0.010 \, \rm mag$.
-No updates to this were available in EDR3.
-These are internally photometrically consistent.\\
+\textbf{\textit{Gaia} optical $G$, $BP$ and $RP$ filters}: We used the intensity averaged mean magnitudes provided in the \textit{Gaia} DR3 \texttt{"vari\_cepheid"} catalog by \citet{Ripepi2022Gaia} in the three optical \textit{Gaia} bands, for Milky Way, LMC and SMC Cepheids.
+For the LMC and SMC samples we adopted all Cepheids in the regions defined in Table 1 by \citet{Ripepi2022Gaia}.
+As for Milky Way Cepheids we considered that ”AllSky” Cepheids are those outside of the regions of the LMC, SMC, M31 and M33 \citep{Ripepi2022Gaia}.
+These mean magnitudes are internally photometrically consistent.
+All stars have at least 15 epochs in \textit{Gaia} bands and an average of 45 epochs. \\

 \textbf{\textit{Spitzer} mid-infrared [3.6 $\, \rm \mu$m] and [4.5 $\, \rm \mu$m] filters}: A sample of 37 Galactic Cepheids were observed with the \textit{Spitzer} Space Telescope, their mean magnitudes are provided in the mid-infrared $[3.6 \, \rm \mu m]$ and $[4.5 \, \rm \mu m]$ filters by \citet{Monson2012}.
 Similarly, 85 LMC Cepheid and 90 SMC Cepheid mean magnitudes were measured in the same filters by \citet{Scowcroft2011} and \citet{Scowcroft2016} respectively.
 These are internally photometrically consistent. \\